Zheng Yanxiong: Hong Kong

 On 3 July 2020, he was appointed as the director of the newly established Office for Safeguarding National Security of the CPG in the HKSAR.

 In August 2020, Zheng and ten other officials were sanctioned by the United States Department of the Treasury under Executive Order 13936 by President Trump for undermining Hong Kong's autonomy.
 On 14 October 2020, the United States Department of State released a report on ten individuals who materially contributed to the failure of China to meet its obligations under the Sino–British Joint Declaration and Hong Kong's Basic Law.
 Zheng was on the list.

 On 14 January 2023, he was appointed as the director of the Liaison Office of the Central People's Government in Hong Kong.
+He was also appointed as the national security advisor to the Committee for Safeguarding National Security, and was replaced by Zhou Ji on 31 May 2025.